AFFF Firefighting Foam Lawsuits

 PFAS chemicals, which AFFF firefighting foam products are typically made from, refer to perfluoroalkyl substances and polyfluoroalkyl substances.
 They are known as C-8 chemicals and “forever chemicals” because they are comprised of a strong 8-carbon atom chain that breaks down very slowly in nature.

 These chemicals accumulate in the body over time and can cause serious health problems.
 The Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention have reported that PFAS chemicals may be associated with an increased risk of cancer and other health effects.
+In 2020, the International Journal of Environmental Research and Public Health published a study that found the chemical PFOA, a type of PFAS, exhibited up to five key carcinogenic characteristics.

 Once released into the environment, the chemicals in AFFF firefighting foam may contaminate soil, surface water, and groundwater.
 The chemicals may also enter drain systems which can carry the chemicals to remote locations.
+Much of this exposure has been identified at military sites.
+Because of this, the Environmental Working Group (EWG) has developed a map designating the sites of both suspected and confirmed contamination, and providing relevant information for those who may have been exposed.

 PFAS chemicals can enter and accumulate in the human body through water consumption or other forms of exposure, putting those who are exposed at risk of developing serious health problems including cancer.